 So how do you resist those sugar cravings to avoid eating sweets ALL the time?

-Top tips for resisting sweet cravings
+Top tips for resisting pregnancy sweet cravings

-- Make sure that you’re not deficient in any vitamins or minerals.
-Ask your doctor about this when you get the results of your pregnancy blood tests, and try to take your prenatal vitamins as regularly as possible, especially in your first trimester.
+- Make sure that you’re not deficient in any vitamins or minerals: Ask your doctor about this when you get the results of your pregnancy blood tests, and try to take your prenatal vitamins as regularly as possible, especially in your first trimester.

 Does craving sweet things mean you’re having a girl?

 Little girls are made of sugar and spice and all things nice, so it makes sense that you would want more sugar.

-But we’d take this with a pinch of salt, because the same rumors say that if you look tired and ill, it’s a girl, and you’re radiant, mama.
+But we’d take this with a pinch of salt because the same rumors say that if you look tired and ill, it’s a girl, and you’re radiant, mama.